Bloomca/veles/docs/api/create-state-component-bindings.md

 return <div style={widthState.attribute((value) => `width: ${value}px`)} />;
 ```

-## `state.useValueIterator`
+## `state.renderEach`

-- `state.useValueIterator({ key: "id" }, ({ elementState }) => ...)`
+- `state.renderEach({ key: "id" }, ({ elementState }) => ...)`
-- `state.useValueIterator({ key, selector }, ({ elementState, indexState }) => ...)`
+- `state.renderEach({ key, selector }, ({ elementState, indexState }) => ...)`

-`useValueIterator` is the optimized way to render arrays.
+`renderEach` is the optimized way to render arrays.
 It works by comparing old and new states and only making necessary DOM changes, e.g. inserting a new component into a specific position, or simply swapping 2 nodes without re-rendering anything.
 It wraps each individual value into the state object, which allows to avoid any unnecessary re-renders.

 ```jsx
 const tasksState = createState([